tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/消息收发/消息收发（Android）_intl_en.md

 ### Typical example: sending and receiving on-screen comments in an audio-video group
 In the live streaming scenario, it is a common way of communication to send or receive on-screen comments in an audio-video group.
 This can be easily implemented through the simple message APIs.

-1. The anchor can call [createGroup](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#af836e4912f668dddf6cc679233cfb0bb) to create a livestreaming group (AVChatRoom) and record the group ID in the list of rooms in "Broadcasting" state.
+1. The anchor can call [createGroup](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#af836e4912f668dddf6cc679233cfb0bb) to create an audio-video group (AVChatRoom) and record the group ID in the list of rooms in "Broadcasting" state.
 2. A viewer can select an anchor that he/she likes, and call [joinGroup](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#ad64a09bea508672d6d5a402b3455b564) to join the AVChatRoom created by this anchor.
-3. The message sender can call [sendGroupTextMessage](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#a56359fd1ce0a96f289dcd4bef522fb52) to send a group text message as the on-screen comment.
+3. The message sender can call [sendGroupTextMessage](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#a56359fd1ce0a96f289dcd4bef522fb52) to send a group text message as an on-screen comment.
 4. The message recipient can call [addSimpleMsgListener](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#afd96fd1591e41f031421c0655d8e5d6b) to register a simple message listener, and use the listener callback function [onRecvGroupTextMessage](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMSimpleMsgListener.html#a1f9eaa4fdc323a8ec375b7068df7b7d4) to obtain text messages.

 "FlyHeart" is an instruction.
 To configure the "FlyHeart" feature for a live room, perform the steps below: